-Name/Position ROAA (1) % Results Achieved % Executive Annual Goals (2) % Results Achieved % Risk Mgmt & Credit Quality (3) % Results Achieved % Discretion (4) % Discretion % Awarded Departmental Results (5) Results Achieved % Drake Mills 30 91% 30 98% 25 100% 15 27% N/A N/A Stephen Brolly 25 91% 35 100% 25 100% 15 6% N/A N/A M. Lance Hall 30 91% 30 98% 25 100% 15 41% N/A N/A F. Ronnie Myrick 25 91% 35 79% 25 100% 15 6% N/A N/A Cary Davis N/A N/A 30 91% 30 100% 15 16% 25 100%
+Name ROAA (1) % Results Achieved % Executive Annual Goals (2) % Results Achieved % Risk Mgmt & Credit Quality (3) % Results Achieved % Discretion (4) % Discretion % Awarded Departmental Results (5) Results Achieved % Drake Mills 30 91% 30 [] 25 100% 15 [] N/A N/A Stephen Brolly 25 91% 35 [] 25 100% 15 [] N/A N/A M. Lance Hall 30 91% 30 [] 25 100% 15 [] N/A N/A F. Ronnie Myrick 25 91% 35 [] 25 100% 15 [] N/A N/A Cary Davis N/A N/A 30 [] 30 100% 15 [] 25 []

-- Payout is determined by Company performance to 2019 targeted goal of 1.16% ROAA.
-The Company achieved 1.06% ROAA, therefore payout on this component will be 91% of target. - (2)NEOs set between five to ten strategic weighted goals annually at the beginning of the year.
-Achievements are measured in February of the following year on the weighted percentage of goals attained. - Credit quality is a Bank-wide incentive focus.
-Achievement in this component is based on maintaining appropriate ratios of Non-performing Assets to Total Loans and Other Real Estate Owned beneath 1.5%, maintaining a ratio of Net Charge Offs to Total Loans of less than .30%, and remaining in good Community Reinvestment Act standing. - Discretion is provided to address significant accomplishments that were not included in the executives' annual goals.
-Justifications for adjustments were submitted to the Compensation Committee for approval. - Department performance for the Risk Management and Compliance Quality component is based on achieving the 2019 objectives that were established for each area such as developing Allowance for Loan and Lease Loss methodology in compliance with Current Expected Credit Losses; enhancing loan portfolio concentration monitoring; managing of operational risks, including the management of the Bank's insurance program; ongoing review, monitoring, and management of various credit metrics including past dues, non-accruals, and criticized assets; and ongoing management of regulatory requirements.
+(1) Payout is determined by Company performance to 2019 targeted goal of 1.16% ROAA.
+The Company achieved 1.06% ROAA, therefore payout on this component will be 91% of target.

+(2) NEOs set between five to ten strategic weighted goals annually at the beginning of the year.
+Achievements are measured in February of the following year on the weighted percentage of goals attained.

+(3) Credit quality is a Bank-wide incentive focus.
+Achievement in this component is based on maintaining appropriate ratios of Non-performing Assets to Total loans and Other Real Estate owned of beneath1.5%, maintaining a ratio of Net Charge Offs to Total Loans of less than .30%, and remaining in good Community Reinvestment Act standing.

+(4) Discretion is provided to address significant accomplishments that were not included in the executives' annual goals.
+Justifications for adjustments must be submitted to the Compensation Committee for approval.

+(5) Department performance for the Risk Management and Compliance Quality component is based on achieving the 2019 objectives that were established for each area such as developing Allowance for Loan and Lease Loss methodology in compliance with Current Expected Credit Losses; enhancing loan portfolio concentration monitoring; managing of operational risks including the management of the bank's insurance program; ongoing review, monitoring, and management of various credit metrics including past dues, non-accruals, and criticized assets; and ongoing management of regulatory requirements.